seasketch/geoprocessing/website/docs/dataproviders.md

 #### Flatgeobuf

 - `getDatasourceFeatures` - fetches features for a given datasource, which can be published in a few different formats. cloud-optimized vector formats with additional filter options, including Flatgeobuf and the SeaSketch VectorDataSource.
 - `getFeaturesForSketchBBoxes` - loads features from a FlatGeobuf referenced by URL, which intersect the bounding boxes of each individual sketch in a SketchCollection, or a single Sketch.
+Built-in antimeridian support by splitting bounding boxes if needed.
-  - This is the best way to fetch features overlapping with a Sketch or Sketch Collection.
-Built-in antimeridian support.
+- `getFeaturesForBBoxes` - loads features from a FlatGeobuf referenced by URL, which intersect the provided bounding boxes.
+Built-in antimeridian support by splitting bounding boxes if needed.
 - `loadFgb` - fetch vector features from flatgeobuf at url that intersect with a bounding box.
 Awaits all features before returning, rather than streaming them.

 #### VectorDataSource